Luther-Gray/other-heaven/content/blog/figmaSucks.md

 # If They Wanted To, They WOULD

 As someone who works in a company, I promise you that Companies do NOT care about you.
-No matter how good the social media prescence, no matter how many hearts they put out in the weekly newsletter.
-You can be fucked up with no warning and even less recourse at their own discression.
+No matter how good the social media presence, no matter how many hearts they put out in the weekly newsletter.
+You can be fucked up with no warning and even less recourse at their own discretion.
 You cannot have brand/company loyalty today.
 It's just a stupid thing to do.
-If they are publically traded, they are evil.
+If they are publicly traded, they are evil.

 In unrelated news, here's Discord getting caught talking with bankers about going public on the stock market like Reddit did. -> [Link](https://www.nytimes.com/2025/03/05/technology/discord-ipo.html)